bpetterborg/website/content/resume.md

   - Civil Air Patrol
     - I am currently a Cadet in the Civil Air Patrol, the volunteer auxiliary of USAF.
 It is similar to JROTC.
-    - I am responsible for IT and communications equipment and training.
+    - I am responsible for both IT and radio equipment, as well as training.
   - Perrysburg High School Robotics Club

 ### Personal Projects